 Squier by Fender Bullet Strat (Full size for kids over 11)

-The Squier by Fender Bullet Strat is an inexpensive, but very robust guitar that would be fantastic as a first electric guitar for kids who are over 11 years old and are looking for a full size.
+The Squier by Fender Bullet Strat is an inexpensive, but very robust guitar that would be fantastic as a first electric guitar for kids who are over 11 years old and are looking for full sized.
 It is a comfortable, easy to play option from a well-known brand name that is perfect for lessons.

 Classic Vibe (Full size for kids over 11)

 The Squier Classic Vibe is another favorite of mine; the quality you are getting for the price of this guitar is outstanding.
 It is a little more expensive (somewhere around $400) than some parents are going to want to pay for a first guitar, but the Classic Vibe is a model that your kids will keep for a lifetime (or at the very least it will have pretty good resale value).
-I would recommend this for parents who want to invest in a guitar that will really inspire their kids to stick with lessons, and feel great about the instrument they are playing.
+I would recommend this for parents who want to invest in a guitar that will inspire their kids to stick with lessons and feel great about the instrument they are playing.